Yes. The single-subject (“mono”) bachelor’s degree program in North American Studies, taught in English, is available from winter semester 2015/2016.

 In case you have earned credits for the core subject but not the module, fill out the online application form for higher subject-specific semesters first.
 Please select the desired core subject plus subject-specific semester and select the placeholder “Modulangebot vorhanden” and the same subject-specific semester as the core subject and complete the form.

-As a result, a complete application has been created including two separate applications with two application numbers.
+As a result, a complete application was consisting of two separate applications with two application numbers.
 Please always check in advance our Kombinationstabelle, if the core subject and the module/s can be combined.

-This regulation does not apply for applications to Pharmacy and Veterinary Medicine as the selection procedure for these programs are regulated by Hochschulstart.
+This regulation does not apply for applications for Pharmacy and Veterinary Medicine as the selection procedure for these programs is regulated by Hochschulstart.